HOME ABOUT US PROGRAMME THE DONKEY GALLERY LOCAL RAILWAYS LINKS

 Photo by Tim Edmonds

-A smaller preservation scheme is the Chosley & Walingford Railway, based a few miles east of Didcot.
+A smaller preservation scheme is the Cholsey & Wallingford Railway, based a few miles east of Didcot.
 Although the main motive power is a 08 diesel shunter, steam locomotives do occasionally visit.
-Here a Polish version of the USA austerity tanks (usually based on the Avon Valley Railway) is seen on a visit during 1998.
+Here a Polish version of the USA Austerity tanks (usually based on the Avon Valley Railway) is seen on a visit during 1998.

 Return to locations menu at top